 Child support payments are payments paid from one parent to another parent in order to help with the costs associated with raising a child.
 They can be court-ordered or the parents can agree to a certain amount.
 Child support is generally paid by the non-custodial parent to the custodial parent, but alternative arrangements may exist as well.
 While child support is generally determined using a complex calculation that takes a number of factors into account, Los Angeles family law judges still have some discretion in making final decisions regarding child support.
 You may find yourself in a situation where it’s struggle to get child support from your ex-spouse and need to court to help with enforcement of of family law court orders.
 For these reasons, it is not advisable to forgo retaining an divorce and family attorney to represent you in a child custody dispute assuming that the judge will simply stick to the guidelines.

 Child support in Los Angeles is not just a result of a divorced spouses child custody agreement.
 At Furman & Zavatsky, our Los Angeles divorce lawyers have been successful in increasing the amount of child support payments for parents with primary care.
 We understand the legal process of holding parents accountable for the well-being of their children.
 There are cases where one parent who is seeking child support needs to locate and test a father to prove paternity, and their legal obligation under California law to help raise their child financially.
 Our lawyers have seen situations where fathers who were located become committed to doing much more than simply paying monthly child support.
 Some of these located fathers decide they want to play an important role in raising their children.
 In fact, some even want to pursue legal visitation rights by making a contact agreement.
 In other words, they are excited to be a father and have a strong desire to help raise their child.
 In these type of cases, our divorce attorneys can provide skilled father’s rights defense to assist them in becoming a better father.
 In other types of child support cases, the grandparents of the child want to become more involved in the child’s quality of life as they grow up.
 Unfortunately, in some cases, the rights of grandparents’ only becomes an issue when one of the child’s parents is not keeping up with their legal obligation to provide adequate support for the child.
 Our attorneys have seen cases where grandparents are the child’s best parenting option.
+You need to understand California’s Family Code 4053 and know when child support ends.
 In any type of child support case, our Los Angeles divorce lawyers will aggressively uphold your legal rights in securing the amount of child support you are entitled.
 The first step is to let our attorneys review all the specific details of your divorce and child support issues in order to determine the best legal strategy moving forward.

 Spousal support, commonly known as alimony, are payments from one spouse to another based on a legal separation or divorce order from the Los Angeles Family Law Court.
 We are often asked: Can you get spousal support in California?
 The answer is yes as it’s designed to assist a financially disadvantaged spouse to enjoy a similar standard of living after their marriage has ended.
 You need to know how the courts decide alimony in Los Angeles County.
 In most cases, the spouse who earns the most income is ordered by the court to pay spousal support to their ex-spouse.
 If you are seeking to get spousal support or you believe you might be held responsible for paying spousal support, our Los Angeles divorce and family law attorneys can represent your best interest in court in order to secure a fair judgment.
 It’s important to note that spousal support is not a right, or even a guarantee.
 It’s purpose is not punish one spouse for bad behavior during their marriage.
 It’s also not some type of financial reward for tolerating misconduct by one spouse while married.
 In fact, under California’s Family Code, Section 4320, it specifically says that marital misbehavior will have no impact any financial resolution in a divorce.
 It’s important to remember that California is a no-fault state.
 This means the primary reason for any spousal support is purely financial and to make sure both spouses can maintain a standard of living after the marriage ends to something that is least close to the standard of living that was established during the marriage.